it-at-m/opensource.muenchen.de/security.md

 ## Security

-Software security is a key requirement, especially when processing and storing personal data.
+Software security is an important requirement, especially when processing and storing personal data.
-This is particularly true for published software.
-Secure software development is part of a broader information security management strategy that aims to ensure the secure development and use of software – especially open source software.
+Secure software is part of comprehensive information security management (ISM), which is intended to make both the use of software and in-house development secure.
+This applies equally to free software and proprietary software.

-A major advantage of open source software lies in its __transparency__, which enables well-founded security analyses.
+A major advantage of open source software lies in its __transparency__, which makes well-founded security analyses possible in the first place.
-Control is possible in the open source environment but requires both personnel and technical expertise.
+Comprehensive control is only possible with open source software, but requires human and technical resources.
-Building internal competencies or collaborating with external open source service providers can be a strategic approach.
+It makes strategic sense to build up your own expertise or to work with external open source software service providers.
-These providers often offer support models with security-verified updates.
+However, open source software can also be tested for security by various external players.
+These are government institutions, commercial companies but also private individuals who find security gaps This gives developers, but also users, an opportunity to eliminate these gaps quickly and comprehensively.

-[Security through obscurity](https://wikipedia.org/wiki/Security_through_obscurity) – meaning security through concealment – is a problematic approach, as it creates a false sense of security and merely hides vulnerabilities instead of systematically addressing them.
-Attackers can still uncover such weaknesses over time, for example, through reverse engineering.
+[Security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) is a problematic approach, as it gives a false sense of security and merely hides vulnerabilities instead of systematically eliminating them.
-In contrast, open source software relies on transparency.
-The openly accessible source code enables independent reviews and continuous improvement.
-Security here does not arise from secrecy, but from verifiable and robust mechanisms, supported by community knowledge, proven security practices, and regular updates.
+Attackers can still uncover such gaps over time, for example through reverse engineering or by trading in zero-day exploits.

-Openness not only fosters innovation but also provides a more reliable security foundation in the long term.
+Openness not only promotes innovation, but also offers a more reliable security basis in the long term.

-The strategic positions of both the [BSI](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Informationen-und-Empfehlungen/Freie-Software/freie-software.html) and [AG KRITIS](https://ag.kritis.info/politische-forderungen/#opensource) advocate for the use of open source software to improve IT security and reduce vendor dependencies.
+The strategic position of the [BSI](https://www.bsi.bund.de/DE/Themen/Unternehmen-und-Organisationen/Informationen-und-Empfehlungen/Freie-Software/freie-software.html) and the [AG KRITIS](https://ag.kritis.info/politische-forderungen/#opensource) also call for the use of open source software to improve IT security and reduce vendor dependencies.

 ## Use

-When [selecting and using open source software](usability-analysis), project maturity is a central criterion for ensuring security.
+In the [selection and use of open source software](usability-analysis), project maturity is a central criterion for security.
-No distinction is made between [third-party](use) and [internally developed](publish) software – the same requirements apply to both.
+No distinction is made between [deployed](use) and [internally developed](publish) software; the same requirements apply to both.

-A clear advantage of open source software lies in its transparency, which makes in-depth security analyses possible in the first place – unlike proprietary software.
+However, this transparency can only be used effectively if

+- sufficient human and technical resources are available
+- a systematic evaluation methodology is established

 In our [usability analysis of free software](usability-analysis#security), security is therefore the most important factor alongside code quality.

 ## Publish

-The City of Munich follows the principle of [Public Money, Public Code](publish):
+The City of Munich follows the principle of [public money, public code](publish):
-Custom-developed software should be published as open source wherever possible.
+Software developed in-house should be published as open source wherever possible.
-The goal is not only to ensure our own IT security, but also to enable secure, transparent, and traceable reuse by third parties.
+The aim is not only to guarantee our own IT security, but also to enable third parties to reuse the software in a secure, transparent and traceable manner.

 ### SBOM

-A **Software Bill of Materials (SBOM)** is a structured list of all components contained in a piece of software, including open source and third-party libraries.
+A Software Bill of Materials (SBOM) is a structured list of all components contained in a software, including open source and third-party libraries.
-It creates transparency about dependencies and helps identify and resolve known vulnerabilities at an early stage.
+It creates transparency about dependencies and helps to identify and rectify known security vulnerabilities at an early stage.
 The City of Munich uses SBOMs to specifically improve security in the software supply chain.
-This aligns with the recommendations of the [Federal Office for Information Security (BSI)](https://www.bsi.bund.de/DE/Service-Navi/Presse/Alle-Meldungen-News/Meldungen/TR-03183-2-SBOM-Anforderungen.html), which defines SBOMs as a central element for cyber resilience in its technical guideline TR-03183.
+In doing so, it is following the recommendations of the [German Federal Office for Information Security (BSI)](https://www.bsi.bund.de/DE/Service-Navi/Presse/Alle-Meldungen-News/Meldungen/TR-03183-2-SBOM-Anforderungen.html), which defines SBOMs as a central element of cyber resilience in Technical Guideline TR-03183.

-For internally developed software, the [CycloneDX](https://cyclonedx.org/) format is used.
+The [CycloneDX](https://cyclonedx.org/) format is used for internally developed software.

-The [RefArch](https://refarch.oss.muenchen.de/cross-cutting-concepts/security.html) provides standardized mechanisms for this: in all templates (e.g., Java- and NodeJS-based templates as well as the API Gateway), an SBOM is automatically generated and made available via a standardized endpoint (`/actuator/sbom/application`).
+The [RefArch](https://refarch.oss.muenchen.de/cross-cutting-concepts/security.html) provides standardized mechanisms for this: An SBOM is automatically generated in all templates (e.g. Java- and NodeJS-based templates as well as the API gateway) and provided via a standardized endpoint (/actuator/sbom/application).
-This facilitates security evaluation but also entails risks – for example, if SBOMs in non-public projects inadvertently disclose confidential information.
-Therefore, it is recommended to **disable external visibility** of the SBOM endpoint for non-public or security-critical applications.
+This facilitates the security assessment, but also harbors risks if, for example, SBOMs in non-public projects unintentionally disclose confidential information.
+It is therefore recommended to deactivate the external visibility of the SBOM endpoint for non-public or security-critical applications.

-### Automated Tests
+### Automated tests

 The internal CI/CD process includes the OWASP Dependency Check for risk analysis.
-On GitHub, the **"Advanced Security Policy as Code"** must be implemented, and the **global security configuration** must be enabled for all repositories.
+The “Advanced Security Policy as Code” must be implemented on GitHub and the global security configuration must be activated for all repositories.

-Security-relevant pull requests and issues must be addressed within two weeks.
-After this period, they are escalated to the respective maintainers.
+Security-related pull requests and issues must be processed within two weeks.
+After this period, they will be forwarded to the respective maintainers.

-### Reporting Vulnerabilities
+### Reporting security vulnerabilities

-Unlike other platforms such as GitLab, GitHub does **not** offer a way to **confidentially report security issues**.
-Therefore, security-related bugs should **not** be submitted as public, standard issues.
+In contrast to other platforms such as GitLab, GitHub does not offer the option to report security issues confidentially.
+Therefore, security-related bugs should not be reported as public, normal issues.
-Each project must provide a **dedicated email address** (e.g., [opensource@muenchen.de](mailto:opensource@muenchen.de)) through which security vulnerabilities can be reported (**Responsible Disclosure**).
+Each project must provide a dedicated e-mail address (e.g. [opensource@muenchen.de](mailto:opensource@muenchen.de)) that can be used to report security vulnerabilities (Responsible Disclosure).